lue-bird/elm-review-mini/README.md

 Scan your [elm](https://elm-lang.org/) project to enforce conventions using reviews written in elm and [published as packages](https://dark.elm.dmy.fr/?q=elm-review-mini-).
 It's heavily inspired by the phenomenal [`jfmengels/elm-review`](https://dark.elm.dmy.fr/packages/jfmengels/elm-review/latest/) but comes with a much simpler API and much lighter internals (see also [the feeling section](#feelings)).

-Use it in your project by adding this starter config with the CLI set up
+To use it in your project, add this starter config with the CLI set up
 ```bash
 curl -L https://github.com/lue-bird/elm-review-mini-cli-starter/tarball/master review-mini | tar xz
 ```